beijn/nai22-project4a/NAI-Project/Application Papers/Symbolic Music Loop Generation.md

 ## Inductive Biases
 - Flatness: Only repeating full bars relevant, non-repeating aspects of bars interpreted as noise and fractional or multiple bared loops unrecognized.
 Bar code flat.
-- [[VQ-VAE|Latent Quantization]]: enables sampling of code vectors from autoregressive sequence models, but reduces reconstruction fidelity (no intrinsic benefits of quantization shown, like eg. out of domain generalization).
+- [[VQ-VAE|Latent Quantization]]: enables sampling of code vectors from autoregressive sequence models, but reduces reconstruction fidelity (no intrinsic benefits of quantization shown, like e.g. out of domain generalization).

 ## Context
 - Music domain independent: Loop detector operates on correlation matrices, which are computable from any representation.
 (Here trained on WAV correlations and tested on MIDI)